- Grooming & Beauty

 The leather is already treated, so there's no need to apply extra leather conditioner.

-The leather's surface means those inevitable scrapes and surface wear that come with everyday use will blend into the texture and become part of the wallet's unique patina.
+The leather's surface means the inevitable scrape and surface wear that come with everyday use will blend into the texture and become part of the wallet's unique patina.
 To help scratches blend into the leather, take a very slightly moistened cloth and pat it over the entire surface.

 Postalco chose deerskin for its softness, strength and texture.
 Deerskin leather was used for clothing by American explorers and mountain men who needed clothes that didn't tatter in the woods.
 Its flexible strength also made it popular among the Japanese warrior class for bows and arrows, and to link together pieces of samurai armor.